gSchool/glearn-cli/README.md

 _**Option A:**_

 Create/add a github token with full `repo` access.
-If you are logged into github, you can go here: `https://github.com/settings/tokens` to add one.
+If you are logged into github, you can go here: [your tokens](https://github.com/settings/tokens) to add one.
 This gives you the ability to use brew to manage glearn.

 ```
 HOMEBREW_GITHUB_API_TOKEN=YOUR_TOKEN brew tap Galvanize-IT/glearn